tomcritchlow/SEO-MBA/about.md

 Executive presence is essential whether you’re working in-house, agency side or freelance.
 Unfortunately, learning executive presence is hard - it’s a tacit set of skills that are best learned from observation, imitation and practice.

 That's why the SEO MBA exists.
-Right now it's a free weekly newsletter but I'm putting together an online course that I'll be launching soon:

-<iframe  src="https://seomba.substack.com/embed" width="100%" height="280" class="ba b--black-30 shadow-5 br2" frameborder="0" scrolling="no"></iframe>
+There's a <a href="https://seomba.substack.com">free regular email</a> and a <a href="https://seomba.com/executive-presence/">self paced online course</a>.